You have to get it right when you take on your first employee

 Understand your legal responsibilities

 You must register with HRMC if your employee is earning at or above the minimum qualifying wage.
-You have to keep HRMC informed about payments to employees in real time, so it’s worth making sure you know exactly what is required before you get started.
+You have to keep HRMC informed about payments to employees in real time.
+It’s worth making sure you know exactly what is required before you get started.

 It’s a real benefit to tap into a free source of general employment law.
-Often local network groups provide this, and it helps to keep you ahead of new legislation which will affect the way you pay employees, such as auto-enrolment which will affect small employers with 49 employees, or less, by 2015.
+Often local network groups provide this.
+Network groups can help to keep you ahead of new legislation which will affect the way you pay employees.
+An example is auto-enrolment which will affect small employers with 49 employees, or less, by 2015.

 ACAS is a sound source of guidance for employers and their guide Recruiting an Employee is essential reading.